Generalizing Hate Speech Detection Using Multi-Task Learning: A Case Study of Political Public Figures: The Twitter Dataset

-\textbf{Amazon Mechanical Turk Labeling.} We first preprocess the tweets to remove links, identification data, and non-textual data such as videos and images.
-Next, we set to label the tweets as one of ``Hate'', ``Abuse'', or ``Neutral''.
-We provided the workers with the definitions of each class and positive and negative examples.
-We restrict participation to workers in English speaking countries (UK, the United States, Canada, and Australia), to increase the likelihood of native speakers with socio-political background knowledge.
-We further require workers to have a $98\%$ approval rate and have completed at least 5000 MTurk HITS.
-In total, $456$ workers contributed to the labeling process, and 8 workers labeled each tweet.
-The final annotations were determined based on a majority vote.
-As a tweet labeled by the workers as 3:2:3 (neutral : abuse : hate) is very likely not harmless, we devise a two stage tie-breaking procedure.
-We first choose between ``Neutral'' and non-``Neutral'', with ties breaking to non-neutral.
-If the latter, we then choose between ``Abuse'' and ``Hate'', with ties breaking to ``Abuse''.
-We determined this strategy by re-annotating a sample of 200 tweets from the \davidson dataset, which has a similar class definition to our task.
-We examined several strategies and chose the one with the highest number of matching annotations to the ground truth \davidson labels.
+We preprocess the tweets to remove links, identification data, and non-textual data such as videos and images.
+Links were substituted with a replacement token to indicate where a link existed in the text.
+Workers were set to label each tweet as either ``Hate'', ``Abuse'', or ``Neutral''.
+We provided the workers with definitions of each class and positive and negative examples (we show the instructions and worker interface in the supplementary materials).
+The definitions were given as follows: \textit{``Hate"}: content that directly or indirectly attacks, discriminates, incites violence and/or hate against a person or group on the basis of who they are. \textit{``Abuse"}: content that is abusive but not hateful based on the criteria above.
+Any content that bullies, harasses, insults, or is otherwise offensive to an individual or group but not on the basis of their identity. \textit{``Neutral"}: any content not fitting the other two classes.
+We restrict participation to workers in English-speaking countries (the UK, the United States, Canada, and Australia) to increase the likelihood of native speakers with socio-political background knowledge.
+We further require workers to have a $98\%$ approval rate and have completed at least $5000$ MTurk HITS.
+In total, $456$ workers contributed to the labeling process, and $8$ workers labeled each tweet.
+Further details regarding the MTurk Labeling process, such as payment and task batch size, can be found in the supplementary materials.
+We determined the final annotations based on a two-stage majority vote procedure described in the next section.

-\textbf{Filtering Underperforming Workers.} Poor quality work are a concern for any Amazon MTurk labeling exercise, as randomly labeling minimizes the time spent on each HIT and maximizes worker gains.
-We found increasing worker payment to have no effect on work quality, and therefore resorted to blacklisting underperforming workers.
-We first identified suspect workers using metrics such as a worker's Krippendorff's Alpha \citep{krippendorff2011computing}, their mean consensus with the final instance label, and the distribution of assigned labels.
-Next, we manually inspected their annotations for behaviors such as random labeling or always picking one class.
-Finally, the underperforming workers were blacklisted, and their work was redone.
-This improved the mean consensus and the inter-worker Krippendorff's Alpha (from $0.0634$ to $0.1237$).
-We fully detail the labeling process in the online appendix \cite{appendix}.